FIPS 140 Control 3.13.11 // 5 MIN READ

 Only one satisfies NIST SP 800-171 control 3.13.11.

 Control 3.13.11 carries real weight in the CMMC assessment methodology.
-Getting it wrong isn't a footnote — it's a scored failure:
+Getting it wrong isn't a footnote — it's a scored failure that directly impacts your SPRS score:

 Scenario Assessment Impact